christopher-besch/christopher-besch/README.md

 - The bigger the project, the better; even if it doesn't quite suit my taste.
 - I always prefer to work in a team rather than on my own.
   Cuz I like people—people are great!
 - Linux vs Windows?
 Linux For The Win!
-But Windows users shouldn't be hated or laughed at; they have enough problems already😉
+But Windows users shouldn't be joked about; they have enough problems already😉
 - I'm always looking for cool open-source projects to participate in, so just hook me up if you have something in mind.
   Except for Java I'll work for free; you'd have to pay me really really really well to make me endure writing Java.